brownsys/tracing-framework/tracingplane/pubsub/README.md

-## PubSub
+# PubSub #

+This is a simple Java pub-sub server and client.
+It is used by several of our projects (X-Trace, Retro, and Pivot Tracing) for communicating between distributed components.

-This project is a simple pub-sub implementation with a single server using Java's NIO.
-It is not too reliable, and not too robust, but it is simple.
-We rolled our own pubsub system because we had poor experiences with heavyweight libraries like ZeroMQ and Akka, and because this is research code.
+Our implementation is pretty simple, but has not undergone extensive testing, so we make no claims about it being robust.
+We rolled our own due to poor experiences with more heavyweight libraries like ZeroMQ and Akka.

+## Running the PubSub server ##

-To run a standalone pub sub server, run the `server` executable in `target/appassembler/bin`.
+After building, the `server` executable in `target/appassembler/bin` will run a pubsub server:

-Once a pub sub server is running, clients can send and receive messages using the static API in `edu.brown.cs.systems.pubsub`.

-PubSub depends on protocol buffers, and provides convenience methods for sending and receiving protobuf messages.

-To send any protocol buffers message on a topic, invoke `PubSub.publish(String topic, Message message)`.
-PubSub will internally serialize the method and send it to the pub sub server.
-The server will forward the message to any clients that have subscribed to the specified topic.

-To subscribe to messages on a topic, extend the class `PubSubClient.Subscriber<T extends Message>` to override the `OnMessage(T message)` method.
-Then call `PubSub.subscribe(String topic, Subscriber subscriber)`.
-PubSub will internally register with the pub sub server to subscribe to the topic.
-When anyone publishes a message on that topic, the pub sub server will forward the message to this client, and the callback will be invoked with the deserialized message.

-PubSub clients automatically attempt to reconnect to the server if they are unable to connect.
-Any pending or partially sent messages will remain queued until the client reconnects, at which point they will be retransmitted.
+    tracingplane/pubsub/target/appassembler/bin/server

+You should see output similar to the following

+    11:30:33,053  INFO PubSubServer:59 - Creating server hostname 0.0.0.0, port 5563

+## Configuring the PubSub server ##

-PubSub uses the following default configuration options:
+The server can be configured to bind to a specific hostname and port.
+It uses the typesafe config and supports the following configuration options:

 	pubsub {